Skip to main content

 When resetting a node, OpenEBS PVCs on the node are deleted.
 Only PVCs created as part of a StatefulSet will be recreated automatically on another node.
 To recreate other PVCs, the application will need to be redeployed.

-To reset the node of a cluster:
+To reset a node:

 1. SSH onto the machine.
 Ensure that the Embedded Cluster binary is still available on that machine.
-For more information about downloading Embedded Cluster installation assets, see Online Installation with Embedded Cluster.

-sudo ./APP_SLUG reset --reboot
+sudo ./APP_SLUG reset

 note